 – Symmetrical raft.
 Steered with a paddle at the stern.

 – Asymmetrical raft that is rudder-controlled.

 Evolution of Rafting

-These advancements made rafting accessible to even the not so adventurous people too.
-The late 1980s also saw the entry of more commercial private players into rafting arena.
+These advancements made rafting accessible to even the not-so-adventurous people too.
+The late 1980s also saw the entry of more commercial private players into the rafting arena.